 In other cases a refund will only be made in exceptional circumstances (such as medical emergencies), at the discretion of the Committee

-Offering lifts to other U3A members when attending U3A activities
+Offering lifts to other u3a members when attending u3a activities in happier times.

 Members are reminded that any incident involving the driving of the vehicle would be covered under their own motor insurance policy.
 This includes injury to passengers and members are advised to check that their insurance policy does cover such an eventuality.